-✤ present Christ to everyone

-present everyone mature in Christ
+- present Christ to everyone - present everyone mature in Christ proclaiming the gospel to unbelievers [present Christ to everyone]

 Of course, these two aims are always related.
 It's the same gospel that underpins both aims.
 The gospel of forgiveness and eternal life through the death and resurrection of Jesus Christ is the basis of both our evangelism (reaching unbelievers) and our edification (teaching believers).